Christmas tree recycling

 However you recycle your real Christmas tree, you must:

-- Remove all decorations including the base from the tree
+• remove all decorations including the base from the tree

-- Not dump your Christmas tree on the pavement or at public recycling sites.
+• not dump your Christmas tree on the pavement or at public recycling sites.

 Take it to a drop-off recycling point

-Drop-off points are located in parks and will be open between Monday 2 January to Tuesday 17 January 2023.
+Drop-off points are located in parks and will be open between Tuesday 2 January to Sunday 14 January 2024.
 You can drop off your real Christmas tree at the following locations:

-Elthorne Park N19
+• Elthorne Park

-King Square Gardens EC1V
+• King’s Square Gardens

 The Reuse and Recycling Centre, Hornsey Street also accepts green waste and Christmas trees all year round.